 Defining wells for simulation input

-The Wells form (simulate > IMEX > Wells or simulate > GEM > Wells or simulate > STARS > Wells) is used to create, modify and connect well data and tubing tables for the simulation input.
+The Wells form (simulate > IMEX or GEM or STARS > Wells) is used to create, modify and connect well data and tubing tables for the simulation input.

 1. The Wells view can be opened by clicking the Edit wells button.
-Well data for the current simulation case is displayed and can be modified in this view.
+This view displays the well data for the current simulation case, which can be reviewed and modified as needed.

-Production data Selects the production data category from which to make connections.
+Production data set (PDS) Selects the observed production data set (PDS) to be used.

-Connect production data Creates connections to well completions and production data.
+Connect production data Creates connections between wellbore perforations and the historical production or injection data.

 View wellbores Opens the Well Table for editing.